WPSwitzerland/plugin-boilerplate-psr/README.md

-# WordPress plugin starter code
+# WordPress plugin boilerplate - PSR standard

 ## Description
 A starting point for development of a WordPress plugin using PHP namespaces.
 The use of PHP namespaces means that plugins built using this code require PHP 5.3 or newer.

+The code in this boilerplate adheres to the PSR-2 coding guidelines, not WordPress' own standards.

 You're currently reading the contents of ``README.md``, which is not required for your plugin.
 (Although your own version is recommended for documentational purposes.)